 … and a very warm welcome to my dog blog.
 I’m so pleased that you’ve found me.
 I do hope you will enjoy reading about the trials and tribulations of my great adventure.
 I would love it if you joined in the saga by dropping me a line in the comments box.
 As you will see I’m going to need all the support I can get.

-I started my blog in 2015 as a young orphan puppy, from West Cumbria in the United Kingdom.
-It records how – by walking over 1,000 miles and climbing the 282 Scottish mountains over 3.000 feet (The Munros) – I aim to raise £32,000 for two v. v. v good causes.
-I have promised not to use any of the dosh for even a tiny morsel of a treat, how hard is that?
+I started my blog in 2015, as a young orphan puppy from West Cumbria in the United Kingdom.
+It will record my big walking adventure – climbing the 282 Scottish Mountains over 3,000 feet.
 Me, an agile young collie and my person – a creaky aging thing (called B) – aim to complete the task by the time I am 10 and she is 70.
 We are to spend many hours in some of the most wonderful and remote parts of the UK: walking, camping, eating, drinking, writing and growing ever closer and closer.
+My primary purpose is to attract people who would like to follow me and see if I achieve my goal.
+I aim to raise £32,000 for two v. v. v good causes.
+I have promised not to use any of the dosh for even a tiny morsel of a treat, how hard is that?

 The money we raise will be spilt between a charity for search and rescue dogs, and Canine Partners, which trains assistance dogs to support disabled people.
 These dogs are sooooooo clever.
 This is Bumble and Sandra’s story.
 I am in love with Bumble.